What is Customer Relationship Management (CRM): definition, types, and examples of CRM companies

 So, you may use an operational CRM as a sales CRM, a marketing CRM, a service CRM.

-Examples of operational CRMs: HubSpot (a marketing CRM), Salesforce (a sales CRM), Agile (a service CRM).
+Examples of operational CRMs: Snov.io (a sales CRM), HubSpot (a marketing CRM), Agile (a service CRM).

 Analytical CRM helps you provide better service for your customers based on data gathering and analytics.
 These tools collect the data, and you use it for improving your sales process, marketing campaigns, and level of customer support.